ArcNLET-Py/ArcNLET-Py/README.md

 ## Disclaimer

-ArcNLET-Py is intended as a screening-level tool.
 While ArcNLET-Py is designed to provide a practical and computationally efficient tool for nutrient fate assessment, it inevitably makes assumptions and simplifications that may not hold true in all hydrogeological or biogeochemical settings.
 Users should therefore be cautious when applying the model.
 The details are provided in the Simplications and Assumptions section.

 ## ArcNLET Assistant